-Using Live Trace to create shapes
+Using Image Trace to create shapes

-Pages 116-118: Live Trace can be a system intensive operation, so it's a good idea to mention that before attempting on a larger, more complex raster image.
+Pages 116-118: Image Trace, a much improved replacement for Live Trace can be a system intensive operation, so it's a good idea to mention that before attempting on a larger, more complex raster image.
 Also, talk about the benefits of linking to an image when placed, then tracing it.
-If the original image is edited in Photoshop, for instance, then the Live Trace object is updated when the image is updated in Illustrator.
+If the original image is edited in Photoshop, for instance, then the Trace object is updated when the image is updated in Illustrator.

-- 1 Describe a few ways in which smart guides can be useful. - 2 What is the difference between Shape Modes and Pathfinders in the Pathfinder panel? - 3 Explain what expanding a live trace object does.
+- 1 Describe a few ways in which Smart Guides can be useful. - 2 What is the difference between Shape Modes and Pathfinders in the Pathfinder panel? - 3 Explain what expanding a trace object does.

-- 1 Smart guides let you align content, see measurement information in the measurement label, snap to content, and more. - 2 They perform the same types of operations by default, but the shape modes can turn objects into compound shapes when a keyboard modifier is used. - 3 Expanding objects enables you to divide a single object into multiple objects that make up its appearance.
-A live trace object would be split into the vector artwork that it contains.
+- 1 Smart guides let you align content, see measurement information in the measurement label, snap to content, and more. - 2 They perform the same types of operations by default, but the shape modes can turn objects into compound shapes when a keyboard modifier is used. - 3 Expanding tracing objects enables you to divide a single object into multiple objects that make up its appearance.
+A trace object would be split into the vector artwork that it contains.